celery/celery/docs/getting-started/next-steps.rst

     >>> res.get()
     10

-Here you added the argument 8, which was prepended to the existing argument 2 forming a complete signature of ``add(8, 2)``.
+Here you added the argument 8 that was prepended to the existing argument 2 forming a complete signature of ``add(8, 2)``.

 Keyword arguments can also be added later, these are then merged with any